Simple Minds: Political activism, continued success and hiatus (1988–1993)

 At the end of the Street Fighting Years tour, Simple Minds laid plans to go to Amsterdam to begin recording a new album.
 Just before the end of the tour, keyboardist Michael MacNeil announced to the band that he would not be joining them as he needed a break.
 MacNeil played his last concert with Simple Minds in Brisbane a week later.
-At the time, MacNeil's departure was put down to health concerns, but he had been gradually suffering disillusionment with the band's lifestyle and touring schedule (as well as what Kerr has referred to as "a number of animated quarrels".)
+At the time, MacNeil's departure was put down to health concerns, but he had been gradually suffering disillusionment with the band's lifestyle and touring schedule (as well as what Kerr has referred to as "a number of animated quarrels").
+At around the same time, long-term manager Bruce Findlay was dismissed.

-At around the same time, long-term manager Bruce Findlay was dismissed and over the next few years the band gradually altered to the point where it was a shifting set of musicians around the only remaining core members, Kerr and Burchill.
 In December 2009, Kerr retrospectively defended the changes in an online diary entry, although he said that MacNeil's departure had been a "colossal fracture".
 He also paid tribute to his former bandmate and said that MacNeil had been irreplaceable.
 Simple Minds continued to record, hiring keyboard players as and where required.
 The first of these was session keyboard player Peter-John Vettese who played live with the band at the Nelson Mandela Freedom Concert and on a short German tour.
 He was subsequently replaced in the live band by Mark Taylor.

 In 1991, Simple Minds returned with Real Life.
 The album's cover showed a trio of Kerr, Burchill and Gaynor and the writing credits for all songs was Kerr/Burchill.
 The album reached No. 2 in the UK, where it also spawned four Top 40 singles.
 In the US, "See the Lights" was the band's last Top 40 pop single.
 The band toured to support the release, playing as a basic five-piece (Kerr, Burchill, Gaynor, Foster and Taylor) and cutting down on the extended arrangements of the last few large tours.
-Mel Gaynor left the band in 1992 to pursue session work and other projects, and for the next two years Simple Minds were on hiatus, releasing the compilation album Glittering Prize in 1992.
+Mel Gaynor left the band in 1992 to pursue session work and other projects, and for the next two years Simple Minds were on hiatus, releasing the compilation album Glittering Prize 81/92 in 1992.